 SAP

 SAP offers techie solutions to just about every business operation, and its platform includes several no-code and low-code features, including SAP Business Application Studio, SAP AppGyver and SAP Process Automation.
 The SAP Business Application Studio offers both a full-stack development environment and a low-code option to build applications with visual programming.
-A global, multi-billion dollar company in its own right, SAP is a longtime strategic partner of Google Cloud, and recently expanded its relationship with them.
+A global, multi-billion dollar company in its own right, SAP is a longtime strategic partner of Google Cloud, and has expanded this relationship.

 TruBot Designer